The Morse index theorem for mechanical systems with reflections

-\begin{theorem}[Morse Index Theorem with fixed endpoints] \end{theorem} \begin{proof} We follow the classic treatment of \cite[\S 15]{Mi:63} in the standard setting, mainly noting where our setting of reflected trajectories (and mechanical rather than geometric Lagrangian function) requires changes.
+with $1-4(C+C'T)\ep>0$ for $\ep$ sufficiently small.
+Moreover, for such small $\ep$, we have $J''(Z)=0$ only if $D_tZ\equiv 0$, which when combined with $Z$ equaling $0$ at some times would happen only when $Z\equiv 0$. \end{proof} We are now ready to prove Theorem \ref{thm:morse1}: \begin{proof}[Proof of Theorem \ref{thm:morse1}] We follow the classic treatment of \cite[\S 15]{Mi:63} in the standard setting, mainly noting where our setting of reflected trajectories (and mechanical rather than geometric Lagrangian function) requires changes.

 Fix times $0=t_0<t_1<\dots < t_k<T$ such that (for simplicity) $\alpha (t_j) \in M\backslash Y$ for all $j$ and sufficiently closely spaced that each pair $t_j, t_{j+1}$ can play the role of $t,t'$ in Lemma~\ref{lemma:locmin} above.